rgeraldes24/hyperion/docs/control-structures.rst

     ``condition`` is true.

 The provided string is :ref:`abi-encoded <ABI>` as if it were a call to a function ``Error(string)``.
-In the above example, ``revert("Not enough Zond provided.");`` returns the following hexadecimal as error return data:
+In the above example, ``revert("Not enough Quanta provided.");`` returns the following hexadecimal as error return data:

 .. code::